Charlotte's Web (2006 film): Production

-Charlotte's Web was produced without any involvement from E. B. White's estate.
+This particular adaptation of Charlotte's Web was produced without any involvement from E. B. White's estate.
 It was the first film based on a book by E. B. White since 2001's The Trumpet of the Swan.

 Major shooting was completed in May 2005.
-It was filmed on location in Greendale, Victoria and suburbs in Melbourne, Australia.
-The fair scene in the story was filmed in Heidelberg in Melbourne, Australia at Heidelberg West Football Club's football ground.
+It was filmed on location in Ballan, Victoria and suburbs in Melbourne.
+The fair scene in the story was filmed in Heidelberg in Melbourne at Heidelberg West Football Club's football ground.
 The school scenes were filmed at Spotswood Primary School.

-The talking-animal visual effects were done by various visual effect studios such as Rising Sun Pictures, Fuel International, Proof, Rhythm and Hues Studios (which also animated 1999's Stuart Little, another film based on an E. B. White book, as well as its 2002 sequel Stuart Little 2), Digital Pictures Iloura and Tippett Studio.
+The talking-animal visual effects were done by various visual effect studios such as Rising Sun Pictures, Fuel International, Proof, Rhythm & Hues Studios (which also animated 1999's Stuart Little, another film based on an E. B. White book, as well as its 2002 sequel Stuart Little 2), Digital Pictures Iloura, Stan Winston Studio, and Tippett Studio.
+Many of the animals were live-action with the exception of Charlotte and Templeton.
+Much of the film was shot with a hybrid of live-action and CGI.
 The visual effects supervisor for the film was John Berton, who noted that a live-action version of Charlotte's Web has become much more practical in recent years due to advances in technology.
-Winick "was adamant" that Charlotte and Templeton (the film's two entirely computer-generated characters) should be realistic and not stylized, although they did give Charlotte almond-shaped eyes.
+Winick "was adamant" that Charlotte and Templeton should be realistic and not stylized, although they did give Charlotte almond-shaped eyes.
 John Dietz, visual effects supervisor for Rising Sun Pictures, notes that there was a debate over whether to give her a mouth and that in the end, they decided to have her chelicerae move in what he describes as being almost like a veil as if there were a mouth behind it.

-The three geese which appeared in the movie were procured local to the Nillumbik Shire, Victoria from the Burford Family Farm in Hurstbridge.
-These were hand raised by the Burford Family, before being sold to the producers for the sum of $50AUD and euthanized in order to allow the movie's taxidermist to prepare the geese for filming.
-This arrangement led to controversy following the release of the film after one of the breeders was accused of deliberately conducting a "ram-raid" of the local ANZ.
+The software used for fur was “Furocious”, RenderMan was used for rendering and SoftImageXSI was used for modeling, rigging, and animation.

 Release

-The film was scheduled for a June 2006 release, but was pushed back to December 15, 2006 to avoid competition with two other films from Nickelodeon Movies - Nacho Libre and Barnyard - as well as Over the Hedge (which also featured Thomas Haden Church in the cast) and Cars among other films.
+The film was scheduled for a June 2006 release, but was pushed back to December 15, 2006, to avoid competition with two other films from Nickelodeon Movies - Nacho Libre and Barnyard - as well as Over the Hedge (which also featured Thomas Haden Church in the cast) and Cars among other films.

 Home media

-Charlotte's Web was released on DVD on April 3, 2007 in the United States and Canada and on May 28, 2007 in the United Kingdom.
-It was then released on Blu-ray on March 29, 2011 alongside The SpongeBob SquarePants Movie.
-Nearly 10 years later, the film was re-released on DVD on January 24, 2017.
+Charlotte's Web was released on DVD on April 3, 2007, in the United States and Canada and on May 28, 2007, in the United Kingdom.
+On October 6, 2008, Paramount Home Entertainment released a DVD which bundled the film together with the 1994 version of Lassie and the 1998 film Paulie (which had originally been owned by DreamWorks prior to 2006).

+It was then released on Blu-ray on March 29, 2011, alongside The SpongeBob SquarePants Movie.
+Almost 10 years later, the film was re-released on DVD on January 24, 2017.